Interview: Claire Horseman, CODA

 The Creative Society is an arts employment charity that helps young people into jobs in the creative and cultural industries.

-The Creative Society (formerly New Deal of the Mind) worked with the Royal Opera House on the third phase of the Culture Quarter Programme, which ran throughout 2011.
+The Creative Society worked with the Royal Opera House on the third phase of the Culture Quarter Programme, which ran throughout 2011.

-The Culture Quarter Programme is a partnership of arts and cultural organisations based in Central London including CreateKX (Kings Cross Cultural Quarter) Design Council, English National Opera, ERCG (Exhibition Road Cultural Group), The Hospital Club, the National Portrait Gallery, The Creative Society (formerly New Deal of the Mind), Royal Opera House, Somerset House, St. Martins-in-the-fields and the V&A Museum.
+The Culture Quarter Programme was a partnership of arts and cultural organisations based in Central London including CreateKX (Kings Cross Cultural Quarter) Design Council, English National Opera, ERCG (Exhibition Road Cultural Group), The Hospital Club, the National Portrait Gallery, The Creative Society, Royal Opera House, Somerset House, St. Martins-in-the-fields and the V&A Museum.

-The Culture Quarter Programme (CQP) offers a number of paid 6 month fixed term contract jobs in a range of roles with one of their partner employers.
-The functions covered include Arts Administration, Visitor Services, Box Office, Retail, Information Technology/Web and Conservation/Collections.
+The Culture Quarter Programme (CQP) offered a number of paid 6 month fixed term contract jobs in a range of roles with one of their partner employers.
+The functions covered included Arts Administration, Visitor Services, Box Office, Retail, Information Technology/Web and Conservation/Collections.